courtois-neuromod/cneuromod_embeddings/README.md

 * The clusters were converted into one-hot encoding vectors, and concatenated across runs and windows, resulting into (50 clusters) x (100 windows) x (40 runs) = 200k distinct one hot vectors.
 * Those one hot vectors were split into 10 equal batches of size 20k, and a trimmed k-means clustring was applied to extract 150 states, which are characterized by the average of all one-hot vectors within a state (called stability map).
 * The 1500 state maps (150 states x 10 batches) were further clustered across the 10 batches into 150 final stability maps, which are stored in the model and used for data reduction.

+# R2 maps
+R2 score of compression are computed on the data used to fit the dypac model, which is referred as `training` data, and on supplementary data not used to fit the model, which is referred as `validation` data.
+Thus once a dypac model is generated, a file with the same prefix, and the suffix `_r2_scores.hdf5` is also generated.
+The HDF5 file has two groups : `training` and `validation`.
+In each group there is one dataset per data file, the name of the dataset being the name of the corresponding file and the data is the R2 map.

+Other R2 maps can be produced with the `compute_r2.py` file.
+This file can accept additional tags and groups to add to the HDF5 file.
+For example for inter-subject r2 maps, the tag "inter" is added to the name of the file, so the suffix becomes `_inter_r2_scores.hdf5` and the group `inter` is used, with one subgroup per subject, and again one dataset per data file, e.g. `f['inter']['sub-01'][<filename>]`.